Mistake Audit

 How long should I wait before texting back?

-An hour during the day for non-urgent messages is fine.
+In my experience, an hour during the day for non-urgent messages is fine.
 Same day is the upper bound for casual relationships.
 For close ones, faster is fine but rarely required.

 Is it rude to not reply to every message?

-No. Group chats and broadcast updates do not require individual replies.
+In my experience, no. Group chats and broadcast updates do not require individual replies.
 Direct questions usually do.

 When should I call instead of text?